vertec-io/bevy_eventwork/crates/eventwork_client/README.md

 ## Overview

-**eventwork_client** is a reactive Leptos library for building web UIs that display and edit ECS components synchronized from Bevy servers via `eventwork_sync`.
+eventwork_client is a reactive Leptos library for building web UIs that display and edit ECS components synchronized from Bevy servers via `eventwork_sync`.
 It's designed for control panels, dashboards, and web-based tools for robotics, industrial automation, and multiplayer games.

 ### Key Features

-- ✅ **Reactive Hooks** - Subscribe to components with automatic updates
+- Reactive hooks for subscribing to components with automatic updates
-- ✅ **Type-Safe** - Compile-time type checking with Rust's type system
+- Compile-time type checking with Rust's type system
-- ✅ **Focus Retention** - Editable fields that don't lose focus on server updates
+- Focus retention for editable fields during server updates
-- ✅ **DevTools** - Built-in component inspector for debugging
+- Built-in component inspector for debugging
-- ✅ **Automatic Subscription Management** - Subscribe on mount, unsubscribe on unmount
+- Automatic subscription management (subscribe on mount, unsubscribe on unmount)
-- ✅ **Bevy-Free** - No Bevy dependency, runs in WASM/browser
+- No Bevy dependency, runs in WASM/browser

 ---